-Sync Hacks is a column dedicated to exploring new applications for BitTorrent Sync, as built by users like you.
-BitTorrent Sync is a free, unlimited, secure file-syncing app.
-(And now, it’s 2X faster.)
-If you’ve got an epic Sync idea, use-case or how-to, shoot us an email at sync[at]bittorrent.com.
+Sync Hacks is a column dedicated to exploring new applications for Resilio Sync (aka BitTorrent Sync), as built by users like you.
+Resilio Sync is a free, unlimited, secure file-syncing app.
+If you’ve got an epic Sync idea, use-case or how-to, shoot us an email at email@example.com.

 In this week’s Sync Hacks: Eliot Van Buskirk, music journalist and Editor in Chief of Evolver.fm, walks us through how to access music from all your devices with BitTorrent Sync.
 Download a song to your computer – have it on your phone or tablet, and bring it anywhere.

 BitTorrent added an intriguing new product last year called BitTorrent Sync, which lets you share files between your devices, or with your friends, totally for free, with no data limits (try that with Dropbox).